Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Explicit feedback:** the user is intentionally explicitly leaving feedback for that item.

+**Feature cross:** It is a process of combining features into a single feature.
+It enables a model to learn separate weights for each combination of features.
+A feature cross is a synthetic feature formed by multiplying (crossing) two or more features.
+Crossing combinations of features can provide predictive abilities beyond what those features can provide individually.

 **Implicit feedback:** It is not intentionally given as a means of reading the item the user has interacted with.
 However, there was some type of interaction and from that we can infer whether the user had a positive or a negative experience.
 This could be whether someone viewed a video, how long they watched a video, if a user spent a lot of time on a page, if they clicked certain areas, or buttons on the page, etc.

 **Interpolation::** is the opposite of Extrapolation.
 It means to generalize within the bounds of what we’ve previously seen.